ThabangLenonyana/attendify/backend_document.md

 ## Introduction
-Attendify is a comprehensive web attendance system designed specifically for FMTALI/Afrika Tikkun, which integrates gamification features to enhance user engagement.
-The primary goal of Attendify is to streamline the attendance tracking process while encouraging consistent attendance through a reward system.
+This document provides a comprehensive guide to the backend of Attendify, a Web attendance system with gamification features designed for FMTALI/Afrika Tikkun Services.
+It details the API endpoints, authentication methods, attendance tracking mechanisms, real-time monitoring, analytics and reporting, gamification features, push notification services, and administrative functions.
+The goal is to help developers understand and manage the backend functionalities efficiently.

 ## Authentication and Authorization